-Q. Which AWS region is FreeRTOS available in?
+Q. Which Amazon Web Services region is FreeRTOS available in?

-Please see the AWS Region Table for a complete list of regions where FreeRTOS is available.
-You can download FreeRTOS code from GitHub irrespective of your geographic location and AWS region availability.
+Please see the Amazon Web Services Region Table for a complete list of regions where FreeRTOS is available.
+You can download FreeRTOS code from GitHub irrespective of your geographic location and Amazon Web Services region availability.

 Q. What are some use cases for FreeRTOS?

 FreeRTOS can be used in embedded systems spanning industrial, commercial, and consumer applications.
 For example, smart meters, oil pump sensors, appliances, commercial security systems, fitness trackers, and sensor networks can all benefit from FreeRTOS.
 Smart meters are used in homes to monitor electricity usage in real-time.
 Fitness trackers send health data via the user’s mobile device to the cloud for real-time monitoring or analytics.
 Utilities benefit from this data by enabling more efficient load balancing and power output from their generating stations.
 Oil pump sensors are used on oil rigs to monitor the output on wells that might be buried deep underwater.
 An oil rig might deploy FreeRTOS on those sensors and use an Amazon IoT Greengrass Core to locally process data from pumps and valves in real-time.
 The Amazon IoT Greengrass Core could then send batches of preprocessed pump sensor data to the cloud for analytics and data warehousing.
 To learn more about Amazon IoT Greengrass, click here.

 Q. How can a microcontroller developer get access to FreeRTOS?